-The WordPress optimized plans usually cost about $25 - $30 per month.
+The better plans usually cost about $25 - $30 per month.
 There are other plans that fall in the space in between.

 They are a much smaller company but offer great service, prices, and support.
 I have the Premium Hosting - Basic level with MDD.
 They say this about the Premium Hosting:

 Premium servers have only 1 to 3% of the total accounts the hardware would normally support and Pure SSD storage is used to ensure maximum speed all day, every day.
 All Premium accounts have access to 2 CPU Cores on the server as opposed to the limit of a single core per account in our standard shared hosting.